 One of the English language skills which is suppossed to be the complicated one is writing and usually it is taught last (Tuan, 2010)(Asni & Susanti, 2018).
 Compare to other three English skills, writing skill requires a lot of sub-skills and sub-competences which are not easy to learnt and acquired.
 Some of the sub-skills and sub-competencies should be possessed by EFL/ESL learners are syntactical comptence and lexical or vocabulary mastery.
-Without competencies. the EFL/ESL learners will not be able to write well or at least they will be hindered to write fluently and accurately.
+Without competencies, the EFL/ESL learners will not be able to write well or at least they will be hindered to write fluently and accurately.
 Grammar, as one of the competencies, is prominent and fundamental in English language writing.
-Sub-rules of grammar such as the use of articles, parts of speech, sentence pattern, and tense absolutly well-formedness determine the sentence/s (Muhsin, 2016)(Alufohai, 2016).
+Sub-rules of grammar such as the use of articles, parts of speech, sentence pattern, and tense absolutly determine the well-formedness 2016)(Alufohai, sentence/s (Muhsin, 2016).
 Those competencies are acquired through language acquisition language learning.
-In EFL context, especially Indonesia, in the competencies are obtained by EFL learners through language learning which is mostly taken place in formal environment or school setting.
+In EFL context, especially in Indonesia. competencies are obtained by EFL learners through language learning which is mostly taken place in formal environment or school setting.